hbctraining/variant_analysis/lessons/11_IGV.md

 <img src="../img/Change_track_color_IGV.png" width="400">
 </p>

-A window will pop-up on the default "Swatches" tab on the top.
+A window will pop up on the default "Swatches" tab on the top.
 You can pick from a wide array for pre-selected colors here.
 If you find one you like, left-click the color then click <kbd>OK</kbd>:

 <p align="center">
 <img src="../img/Swatches_color_IGV.png" width="600">